raviteja936/auto-ml-pytorch/README.md

 TODO
 1. Add Recurrent and Conv Nets
-2. Neural architecture search for automated discovery of hyperparameters
+2. Neural architecture search for automated hyperparameter tuning
+3. Utils for saving and loading preprocessed data and models
+4. Performance tracking using Tensorboard

+## Training

+1. Create params.json (see sample in the repo)
+2. From command line run: `python experiment.py -p params.json`